iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

     \frac{1}{2\alpha}\Vert x - y\Vert^2 \quad \forall y \in \mathbb R^n
 \end{aligned}
 $$

-setting $y = x$ would yield the fact that envelope is always below the function.
+setting $y = x$, then the envelope is always below the function.

 **Notation nuance**

-When the proximal operator is written as $\text{prox}_{\alpha f}$ is the same as $\text{prox}_{f, \alpha}$.
+When we write $\text{prox}_{\alpha f}$, it is the same as $\text{prox}_{f, \alpha}$.
 The second type of proximal operator has a constant indicated explicitly on the under script.

 **Remarks**

 It's from Dimitry's Textbook, definition 3.59, pg 77.
-If we consider the fact that the infimal convolution is the epigraphical addition of 2 functions, then a Moreau Envelop smooths the function using the parameter $\alpha$, for example the Moreau Envelope of the absolute value $|x|$ is given as:
+If the infimal convolution is the epigraphical addition of 2 functions, then a Moreau envelope smooths the function using the parameter $\alpha$.
+For example, the Moreau Envelope of the absolute value $|x|$ is given as:

 $$
 \begin{aligned}